E84081210/AreaDetecion_CounterAndTracker/README.md

 Pedestrian flow analysis with YOLOv4-TensorRT, reaching a combination of area detection and object tracker.
 - Developing with NVIDIA Jetson platform is mandatory.
 - This code is written for educational purposes.
-- Design for scenario such as company or street RTSP source.
+- Design for scenarios such as company or street RTSP source.

 #### Table of contents